PhilNad/with-respect-to/README.md

 See `python_bindings/test.py`.

 ## TODO
+- Allow saving to memory instead of file to avoid cluttering the space with temporary databases
 - Allow setting a pose wrt a reference that does not exist yet.
   - Verify that the reference frame exists when a GET operation is done.
   - If the pose being set exists, then set reference pose via the inverse transformation.